Best iPad

-The 128GB Wi-Fi-only 9.7-inch iPad Pro is the best iPad for readers, artists, teachers, and writers, and anyone who wants a more approachable computing experience.
+The 256GB 10.5-inch iPad Pro is the best all-around iPad for readers, artists, teachers, writers, and anyone who wants a more approachable computing experience.

-Update: Apple has released a new, lower cost iPad (5th generation) and it's replaced the now-discontinued iPad Air 2 as my pick for best on a budget.

 Best overall

-Bottom line: For readers, artists, teachers, and writers, the 128GB Wi-Fi-only 9.7-inch iPad Pro is the best tablet you can buy.
+Bottom line: For readers, artists, teachers, and writers, the 256GB Wi-Fi-only 10.5-inch iPad Pro is the best tablet you can buy.

 One more thing: If you can't regularly tether to your phone and on-the-go internet access is a must, you can add a cellular option to your iPad for $130 more, upgrading it from a pretty nice Wi-Fi tablet to a self-sufficient computing device.